Aycarambo/React-frenchWordle/README.md

 # This project is inspired by [wordle](www.nytimes.com/games/wordle/index.html) and [sutom](https://sutom.nocle.fr/#)
+This game was made as an introduction for me to React.

 ## Welcome to frenchWordle.
 The goal of the game is to guess the `word of the day` by trial and error.